wruggeri/hdl_designs/adders/KoggeStone_valence2/readme.md

 A real-world adder based on the valence-2 Kogge-Stone architecture.
 It features a TG-based carry calculation network and a sum-computing XOR network.
 The carry-in is handled by considering it as a further bit of the generate/propagate/transmit terms.
 The provided testbench is composed by a simple random values generator, a behavioural golden model and some assertion-based checkers.
+Simulations have been performed with Xilinx Vivado, Cadence Xcelium and Synopsys VCS.